-If you turn 65 in 2022, it is imperative that you sign up for Medicare during your designated registration window to avoid penalties when receiving Medicare benefits later on.
+If you turn 65 in 2023, it is imperative that you sign up for 2023 Medicare enrollment during your designated registration window to avoid penalties when receiving Medicare benefits later on.
 However, the signup window is different for every person, based on the individual’s date of birth.

 Determining Your Signup Window